-3. Current cost price
+3. Current hourly rate

-The current cost price shows how much you spend on labour in real-time, helping you effectively manage and reduce project costs.
+The current hourly rate shows how much you spend on labour in real-time, helping you effectively manage and reduce project costs.

-It differs from the average cost price, focusing on the present moment and specific to a particular period.
-In contrast, the average cost price provides an overall perspective over a more extended time.
+It differs from the average hourly rate by focusing on the present moment and is specific to a particular period, while the average hourly rate provides an overall perspective over a more extended time.

-Formula for calculating 'current cost price' is:
+Formula for calculating 'current hourly rate' is: